arangodb/docs/3.5/graphs.md

 --------------

 ArangoDB comes with a set of easily graspable graphs that are used to demonstrate the APIs.
-You can use the `add samples` tab in the `create graph` window in the webinterface, or load the module `@arangodb/graph-examples/example-graph` in arangosh and use it to create instances of these graphs in your ArangoDB.
+You can use the `add samples` tab in the `create graph` window in the web interface, or load the module `@arangodb/graph-examples/example-graph` in arangosh and use it to create instances of these graphs in your ArangoDB.
-Once you've created them, you can [inspect them in the webinterface](programs-web-interface-graphs.html) - which was used to create the pictures below.
+Once you've created them, you can [inspect them in the web interface](programs-web-interface-graphs.html) - which was used to create the pictures below.

-You [can easily look into the innards of this script](https://github.com/arangodb/arangodb/blob/devel/js/common/modules/%40arangodb/graph-examples/example-graph.js){:target="_blank"} for reference about howto manage graphs programatically.
+You [can easily look into the innards of this script](https://github.com/arangodb/arangodb/blob/devel/js/common/modules/%40arangodb/graph-examples/example-graph.js){:target="_blank"} for reference about how to manage graphs programmatically.

 ### The Knows\_Graph